-Along with omega-3 fatty acids, omega-6 fatty acids play a crucial role in brain function, as well as normal growth and development.
-(2)
+Along with omega-3 fatty acids, omega-6 fatty acids play a crucial role in immune function and brain function, as well as normal growth and development.

-Additionally, fats act as carriers for important fat-soluble vitamin A, vitamin D, vitamin E and vitamin K. Dietary fats are needed for the conversion of carotene to vitamin A, for mineral absorption and for a host of other processes.
+Additionally, fats act as carriers for important fat-soluble vitamins — including vitamin A, vitamin D, vitamin E and vitamin K. For example, dietary fats are needed for the conversion of carotene to vitamin A, mineral absorption and a host of other processes.

-1. Hormones (PMS + Menopause)
+1. Hormones (PMS + Menopause Symptoms)

-In 2013, the results of a randomized clinical trial which looked at the effects of evening primrose oil on 56 menopausal women (aged 45–59 years), was published.
-These women took two 500 milligram capsules of evening primrose oil or a placebo every day for a total of six weeks.
+In 2013, the results of a randomized clinical trial that looked at the effects of evening primrose oil on 56 menopausal women (aged 45–59 years) was published.
+These women took two 500-milligram capsules of EPO or a placebo every day for a total of six weeks.

 Consuming EPO for its fatty acid content is best only when naturally trying to get pregnant — not for women who are already pregnant because the contraction of the uterus may be problematic at that point.

 An animal study done at the Department of Animal Nutrition and Management included male and female blue foxes that were given evening primrose oil during mating season in order to measure its effect on reproductive performance.
 An interesting result was an increase in litter size, mainly as an effect of male treatment, which might indicate that evening primrose oil benefits go beyond the uterus and have an impact on semen quality as well.
-(5)

 To take advantage of this evening primrose oil health benefit for hormonal acne, you can take an evening primrose oil capsule daily — much like a fish oil capsule.
 You can also put the oil on your face directly.
 This is known to help with the healing process and improve the overall appearance of your skin.